tmeadon/bicep-landing-zone/README.md

 # Bicep Landing Zone

 ## Introduction
-Attemt to create Landing Zone script in Bicep
+Create Landing Zone script in Bicep

 ## Usage
 The package can be used both localy or as part of pipeline.